Article Table Of Contents

 Asians are a "minority of the minority", generally.
+But not everywhere.

-And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups — Chinese, Filipino, and Indian being the three largest sub-groups.
+And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups -- Chinese, Filipino, and Indian being the three largest sub-groups.

-So, what how does the Asian population stratify across Kentucky?
-Which cities and towns in Kentucky have seen the greatest increase in their Asian population?
+So, what how does the Asian population stratify across kentucky?
+Which cities and towns in kentucky have seen the greatest increase in their Asian population?

-- Union (Photos | Jobs)
+- Union (Photos | Homes For Sale)

-- Bowling Green (Photos | Jobs)
+- Bowling Green (Photos | Homes For Sale)

-- Elizabethtown (Photos | Jobs)
+- Lexington (Photos | Homes For Sale)

-- Fort Mitchell (Photos | Jobs)
+- Fort Mitchell (Photos | Homes For Sale)

-- Lyndon (Photos | Jobs)
+- Elizabethtown (Photos | Homes For Sale)

-- Lexington (Photos | Jobs)
+- Jeffersontown (Photos | Homes For Sale)

-- Murray (Photos | Jobs)
+- Murray (Photos | Homes For Sale)

-Union took the number one over all spot for the largest Asian in Kentucky for 2018.
-8.07% of Union identify as Asian.
+Which city in kentucky had the largest Asian population?
+Union took the number one over all spot for the largest Asian in kentucky for 2020.
+6.21% of Union identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where Kentucky ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where kentucky ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across Kentucky.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across kentucky.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.

 Specifically, we looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: